-Korea's central bank froze the key interest rate at its record low of 0.5 percent Thursday as it gauges the effects of two previous cuts on overheated property prices and soaring household debt.
+Korea's central bank maintained the benchmark interest rate at a record low of 0.5 percent on Friday.